The Three Language Acquisition Stages

 Each item of study is now longer, three to five minutes or even 10 minutes or longer.
 I listen to each item less frequently and cover more material, in order to learn more words.
 I use dead time, doing chores, driving or jogging to listen, over and over.
 The more words I already know, the easier it is to learn new words.
 Vocabulary is like money, “the more you have the more you get” or “the rich get richer”.

-I like to stick to interesting and familiar subjects in my listening and reading, so I quickly drop anything that is uninteresting, or where I do not like the voices.
-At first it seems that native speakers talk very quickly, but my brain gets used to the natural flow, with enough repetition.
+I like to stick to interesting and familiar subjects in my listening and reading, so I quickly drop anything that is uninteresting, or where I do not like the voice of the narrator or the sound quality.
+At first it seems that native speakers speak very quickly, but my brain gets used to the natural flow, with enough repetition.
 I am not frustrated when I do not understand “authentic content”.
 I feel exhilarated when I do.

 Again, Professor Genesee’s observations are helpful.
 Students’ vocabulary acquisition can be enhanced when it is embedded in real-world complex contexts that are familiar to them.

-I sometimes talk to native speakers on the Internet.
+I now engage more often with native speaker tutors on the Internet, but once or twice a week is enough.
 Speaking helps me to identify weaknesses, missing words, concepts that I can’t express, and words that I have trouble pronouncing.
 I can then work on these things on my own.

 With limited contact with native speakers, I also write, especially on blogs and forums.
 Writing is great for learning.
 I have time to compose my thoughts, and retain a record of my mistakes and problems.

 At this stage, my main emphasis is still to listen, read, and increase my vocabulary.

 My Goal: Continue to enjoy the language, learn more words, and to use the language better.

 My Measurable: Less than 10% unknown words in contexts that are of interest.

 Main tasks: Follow my interests.